Correlation functions of the KdV hierarchy and applications to intersection numbers over $\overline{\mathcal M}_{g,n}$: Introduction and results

-There are two ways to represent the generating functions of the intersection numbers $\langle \kappa_1^{d_1}\dots \kappa_\ell^{d_\ell} \tau_{k_1} \dots \tau_{k_n}\rangle$.
+We give two ways of representing the generating function of the intersection numbers $\langle \kappa_1^{d_1}\dots \kappa_\ell^{d_\ell} \tau_{k_1} \dots \tau_{k_n}\rangle$.
 The first one represents the generating function of intersections of $\psi$- and $\kappa$-classes in terms of the generating functions of intersections of $\psi$-classes obtained in Theorem \ref{numbers}.
 The second approach is based on an explicit representation of the wave function $\psi^\kappa(z;\bdt; \fs)$ in terms of the wave function of the Witten--Kontsevich solution.
 These two approaches are formulated as, respectively, the first and the second part of the following theorem.

 \begin{shaded}

 \begin{theorem} {\it Part I.} For a given $\lambda\in\mathbb{Y}$ and for any $n\geq 0$ \bea && \quad \sum_{k_1,\dots,k_n\geq 0} \langle \kappa_{\lambda_1}\dots\kappa_{\lambda_{\ell(\lambda)}} \tau_{k_1}\dots \tau_{k_n}\rangle \frac{(2k_1+1)!!}{z_1^{2k_1+2}}\cdots \frac{(2k_n+1)!!}{z_n^{2k_n+2}}=(-1)^{\ell(\lambda)} \sum_{|\mu|=|\lambda|} \frac{L_{\lambda\mu} }{m(\mu)!} \res{w_1=\infty} \dots\res{w_{\ell(\mu)}=\infty}\nn\\ && \frac{w_1^{2\mu_1+3}}{(2\mu_1+3)!!} \cdots \frac{w_{\ell(\mu)}^{2\mu_{\ell(\mu)}+3}}{(2\mu_{\ell(\mu)}+3)!!} \, F^{^{WK}}_{\ell(\mu)+n } (w_1,\dots,w_{\ell(\mu)}, z_1,\dots,z_n)\,d w_1 \cdots d w_{\ell(\mu)}. \eea Here $L_{\lambda\mu}$ are transition matrices from the monomial basis of symmetric functions to the power sum basis \cite{Mac}, see Lemma \ref{Llm} below for an explicit expression for the entries of this matrix.